kaypro283/lunarcalc-mbasic/README.md

   - The lack of iterative root-finding or perturbation modeling (which programs like NASA’s SPICE or JPL DE ephemerides would use)

 ### Sunrise and Sunset
-- These are generally **spot on**, often within a minute or two of modern calculators.
+- These are generally spot on, often within a minute or two of modern calculators.
-- Atmospheric effects (e.g., refraction) are **not** modeled, but the results are still highly usable.
+- Atmospheric effects (e.g., refraction) are **not** modeled, but the results are still usable.

 ---